Sandals in the Dust Ministries

 Chapters 35-40-The Construction of the Tabernacle

-The time-span in this book, from the death of Joseph to the erection of the tabernacle in the wilderness, covers about one hundred and forty-five years, on the supposition that one computes the four hundred and thirty years (12:40) from the time of the promises made to Abraham (Gal.
+The time-span in this book, from the death of to the erection of the in the wilderness, covers about one hundred and forty-five years, on the supposition that one computes the four hundred and thirty years (12:40) from the time of the promises made to (Gal.
 3:17).

-Moses (Hebrew: מֹשֶׁה, Standard Moshe Tiberian Mōšeh; Arabic: موسى, Mūsā; Ge'ez: ሙሴ Musse) was an early Biblical Hebrew religious leader, lawgiver, prophet, military leader and historian.
-Much of the material in the Torah is traditionally attributed to Moses.
-He is also an important prophet in Islam and the Bahá'í Faith.
+Moses (: מֹשֶׁה, Moshe Mōšeh; : موسى, Mūsā; : ሙሴ Musse) was an early religious leader, lawgiver, , military leader and historian.
+Much of the material in the is traditionally attributed to Moses.
+He is also an important prophet in and the .

-According to the book of Exodus, Moses was born to a Hebrew mother who hid him when a Pharaoh ordered all newborn Hebrew boys to be killed, and ended up being adopted into the Egyptian royal family.
-After killing an Egyptian slave master, he fled and became a shepherd, and was later commanded by God to deliver the Hebrews from slavery.
-After the Ten Plagues were unleashed upon Egypt, he led the Hebrew slaves out of Egypt, through the Red Sea, and in the desert for 40 years.
-Despite living to 120, he did not enter the Land of Israel, as he disobeyed God when God instructed him on how to bring forth water from a rock in the desert.
+According to the book of , Moses was born to a Hebrew mother who hid him when a ordered all newborn Hebrew boys to be killed, and ended up being adopted into the royal family.
+After killing an Egyptian slave master, he fled and became a shepherd, and was later commanded by to deliver the Hebrews from slavery.
+After the were unleashed upon , he led the Hebrew slaves out of , through the , and in the desert for 40 years.
+Despite living to 120, he did not enter the , as he disobeyed God when God instructed him on how to bring forth water from a rock in the desert.

 Some secular archaeologists believe Moses was a fictional character, since no physical evidence like pottery shards or stone tablets have been found to corroborate his existence.